argoproj/argo-cd/docs/user-guide/best_practices.md

 ## Separating Config Vs. Source Code Repositories

-Using a separate Git repository to hold your kubernetes manifests, keeping the config separate from your application source code, is highly recommended for the following reasons:
+Using a separate Git repository to hold your Kubernetes manifests, keeping the config separate from your application source code, is highly recommended for the following reasons:

 1. It provides a clean separation of application code vs. application config.
 There will be times